suncoast-devs/handbook/resources/demo-day-guide.md

 ## Know your story

 Your story is unique to you.
 You need to be able to talk about your own story, but also the story about your capstone.
 Why do you choose the project?
 What as it like making the app?
 Your audience wants to know your story.
-Be sure to be clear about your problem.
+Be sure to be clear about your problem is and how your app solves that problem.

 ## Know your happy path